People Who Love Animals More Than People: Psychology Of Empathy

 Losing a pet

 Those of us who have lost pets may have experienced a painful grieving process.
-Many people consider their pets to be an important part of their family, and losing a pet can impact us as much as losing a human families.
+Many people consider their pets to be an important part of their family, and losing a pet can impact us as much as losing a human family member.
 If you have recently lost a beloved pet, you might even need to talk to a therapist to help process your feelings.

 In grief counseling, a professional counselor can help you work through your normal feelings of sorrow after loss, such as the loss of pet.
 Grief therapists may use different types of therapy, including cognitive behavioral therapy (CBT), which helps patients learn how to reframe thoughts so they are more positive.
 CBT has been shown to produce considerable reductions in prolonged grief disorder.
 It also has been shown to help reduce relapses in depressive symptoms.